syncfusion-content/blazor-docs/blazor/toast/timeout.md

+---
+layout: post
+title: Timeout in Blazor Toast Component | Syncfusion
+description: Learn about Timeout in Blazor Toast component of Syncfusion, and more details.
+platform: Blazor
+control: Toast
+documentation: ug
+---

 # Time out

 The toast can be expired based on the `Timeout` property.
 The toast can live till the time out reaches without user interaction, a time out value is considered as a millisecond.